meta-toolkit/meta/overview-tutorial.md

 If only being used for classification, MeTA can also take libsvm-formatted input to create a `forward_index`.

-Additionally, until MeTA has support for part-of-speech tagging and parse tree generation, we support `.pos` and `.tree` input formats for file corpora.
-See [meta-stanford-preprocessor](https://github.com/meta-toolkit/meta-stanford-preprocessor) for information on how to generate POS tag or parse tree files.
+Additionally, until MeTA has support for parse tree generation, we support the `.tree` extension for documents in file corpora.
+See [meta-stanford-preprocessor](https://github.com/meta-toolkit/meta-stanford-preprocessor) for information on how to generate parse tree files.

 ## Datasets